Need help? We are available to speak to you 7 days a weekRead More

 This priority-based invitation system helps direct invitations to occupations that provide the greatest economic benefits to Australia.

-How does a 189 invitation work?
+How does a Visa 189 invitation work?

 The EOI contains information relating to age, qualifications, English proficiency, skilled employment experience, and other point-tested factors.
 Invitations are issued in rounds, with a 65-point minimum required, and applicants with 85+ scores and occupations aligned with Australia’s workforce shortages are prioritised during invitation rounds.
 Once an invitation is issued, applicants proceed with lodging their permanent residency visa application.